inomie/ChatApp/README.md

 - When opening up the application again will automatic log the user back in.
 - If the user have tabbed down the user will receive notifications if any one text them.

+If you want to true to login and not make a new account you can use:
+Email: test@gmail.com
+Password: test

 ## Improvements
 Some improvements that I will implement in the future.